FlowTestAI/FlowTest/packages/flowtest-cli/README.md

 If you encounter any issues or have any feedback or suggestions, please raise them on our [GitHub repository](https://github.com/FlowTestAI/FlowTest)

-Thank you for using Bruno CLI!
+Thank you for using FlowTestAI CLI!

 ## Changelog